michaelgx2/GT/README.md

 This is a static class and it's not thread safe.
 Handle multi-thread issues yourself based on your business.

+Actually, GT is also useful while handling config files with same '=' format.

 Sample code:
 ```C#
 string text = "[English Language File]\n" +